 Juvenile probation officers work with children and adolescents who have been convicted of crimes.
-They meet with the offenders and with their families, helping them stay out of further trouble.
-Some community colleges and vocational schools offer diplomas in juvenile justice.
+They meet with the offenders and their families, helping them stay out of further trouble.
 Most states require juvenile probation officers to meet unique certification requirements.

 The courses in juvenile justice diploma programs focus on rehabilitating youths who have been convicted of crimes.
 Many programs are interdisciplinary, offering courses in psychology, sociology and composition along with courses on corrections and justice.
 Students often learn about the topics noted below:

 - Criminal law

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), the median annual income of probation officers and correctional treatment specialists, including those working with juveniles, was $49,360 as of May 2015.
 The BLS predicted job growth of 4% between 2014 and 2024 for probation officers and correctional treatment specialists.